Pilou Asbæk

-Johan Philip "Pilou" Asbæk ([pʰiˈlu ˈæspek]; born 2 March 1982) is a Danish actor.
-He is known for his role as troubled spin doctor Kasper Juul in the Danish television political drama Borgen, and as Euron Greyjoy in the television series Game of Thrones.
+Johan Philip "Pilou" Asbæk ([pʰiˈlu ˈæspek]; born 2 March 1982) is a Danish actor, best known for his role as troubled spin doctor Kasper Juul in the Danish television political drama Borgen, and as Euron Greyjoy in the television series Game of Thrones.

 Early life

 Asbæk was born in Copenhagen, the son of gallery owners Maria Patricia (née Tonn) and Jacob A. Asbæk, who run Galerie Asbæk in Copenhagen.
 His mother was born in Casablanca, Morocco, to a Danish father and a French mother.
 His father is from Hammel.
-He has two older brothers, Thomas Asbæk, an art consultant at Asbæk Art Consulting, and Martin Asbæk, a gallery owner at Martin Asbæk Gallery.
+Asbæk has two older brothers, Thomas Asbæk, an art consultant at Asbæk Art Consulting, and Martin Asbæk, a gallery owner at Martin Asbæk Gallery.

 Asbæk went to boarding school at Herlufsholm School, where he was active in drama productions.
 He graduated from Denmark's Danish National School of Performing Arts in the summer of 2008.

 Career

 Television

 In 2009, Asbæk played soldier David Grüner in an episode of the second season of the Danish TV series The Killing (Danish: Forbrydelsen).

 From 2010 to 2013, Asbæk played spin-doctor Kasper Juul in the critically lauded Danish TV series Borgen, written by Tobias Lindholm, about the politics of a female prime minister of Denmark.
 Asbæk's performance was uniformly praised by critics.
 In 2014, the Danish public-funded DR cast Asbæk as Didrich, a landowner suffering from post-traumatic stress disorder, in a big-budget period TV series called 1864.

-In 2016, Asbæk joined the HBO series Game of Thrones in Season 6 as Euron Greyjoy.
+In 2016, Asbæk joined the HBO series Game of Thrones in Season 6 as pirate Euron Greyjoy.
+Asbæk also portrays The Mule in season three of the 2021 Apple TV+ television series Foundation.
+He appeared as Markus on Face to Face 3 (2023).